 In the summer of 2016 I spent seven weeks in southern California's high desert as a part of the Joshua Tree Highlands Artist Residency program hosted by Joshua Tree Art Gallery.
 My project took the form of a video, photo series, and sculpture.
 In addition, I documented my time in the desert in the form of a creative writing project.
-Please check out the Planet 29 Research Logs.
+The Planet 29 Logs.

 The desert is one of the few places left where at night the veil over the earth is lifted and the universe revealed.
 This view is a shared experience with all of our ancestors and allows us to see our greatest potential.
 We are space travelers.
 However, the light of day reveals a frustrated and violent display of humanities imperfections.
 All manner of products litter the landscape; placed there by human hands where they remain indefinitely.
 The enchanted stillness of the desert does us a favor by not disguising our disregard.

 Approaching the duality of our potential through the act of make believe I have allowed myself to become lost.
 The created illusion of visitor to this alien landscape unravels as the character interact with the environment.
 This exercise has allowed me to rediscover a creative innocence in myself and explore my frustration with the loss of that innocence.

 2016, Photographs, From Left to Right - Chair America, Night Ritual, Silver Self, Demons Decieve, Nothing to Do, Desert Vacation